1. Who are the climate skeptics?

 The scientific facts

-👉 Predictions made in the 1980s by James Hansen, one of the pioneers of climate modeling, have proved surprisingly accurate.
+👉 Predictions made in the 1980s by James Hansen, one of the pioneers of climate modeling, have proved to be surprisingly accurate.

 "Saying that climate models are unreliable is like refusing a medical diagnosis on the grounds that medical science is not infallible." - Michael Mann, climatologist